Chalkley's at The Old Bakery

 On the walls of you will find photos dating from late 19th and early 20th century of the Chalkley family, who ran the Bakery until it closed in 1960 (after which the building was converted to residential use).

-A collection of interesting fiction and non-fictional books is provided.
+A collection of interesting London guidebooks, and other fiction and non-fiction reading is provided.

 The immediate area:

-The Winchmore Hill Conservation Area, is centred on "The Green", where you will find traditional tea shops, two excellent delis, as well as antique and gift shops.
+The Winchmore Hill Conservation Area, is centred on "The Green", where you will find traditional tea shops, two excellent delis, a grocery shop, and antique and gift shops.
 There are restaurants to suit many tastes (Turkish, Indian, French etc) and an excellent pub restaurants at The King's Head and The Queen's Head.

 As you have your own kitchen and dining facilities in Chalkley's, you will probably also wish to eat at home.
 You can buy what you need at the "Deli on the Green" just 50 metres from The Old Bakery, where they sell an enticing selection of cheeses, salads and cold meats as well as vegetables, fruit, breads and groceries.
 There is also "The Larder", a shop specialising in high-quality locally produced foods, as well as continental cheese and wine.
 There is a small supermarket on The Green and, if you need a large supermarket, Sainsbury is just a 5 minute walk from The Old Bakery.